tko22/flask-boilerplate/README.md

 Dependencies:
 - Python 3.*
 - pip 9.0
+- PostgreSQL – for MacOS, [postgresapp](http://postgresapp.com/) is a very simple one. <br>

 ## Setup
-If your developing with Windows, ¯\_(ツ)_/¯
+If your developing with Windows, ¯\_(ツ)_/¯ <br>
-Install PostgreSQL–for MacOS, [postgresapp](http://postgresapp.com/) is a very simple one.
 Always remember to be use the same virtual environement.
-This is a really good practice for any python development.
+This is a really good practice for any python development. <br>
 First, install virtualenv, create and activate the environment called **venv**, and install the python package dependencies:
 ```
 $ pip install virtualenv
 $ virtualenv venv